-Human Language and its Disorders
+Human Language and its Disorders 2024-25

-Run by School of Human and Behavioural Sciences
+School Of Human And Behavioural Sciences

 Although the precise plan may vary from year to year, topics covered will typically include: language acquisition and developmental disorders; language understanding and speaking; reading and its disorders; multilingualism; linguistic relativity; language innateness.

 -good -B+ to B- Work displays sound knowledge and understanding, but with some limitations.
 There is evidence of background study.
 The work has a defined and logical structure, but with some weaknesses in the way in which arguments are presented.
 There is some original interpretation and demonstration of links between topics.
 The work is presented carefully with accurate communication and few factual or computational errors.